AAlvz/ghost-blog-puppet-module/README.md

 ```
 node default {
+  # Node should be installed already! ->
   class { 'aalvz_ghost': }
 }
 ```

-If you're using the simple-node module, it'd like this:
+If you're using the [`simple-node-puppet-module`](https://github.com/AAlvz/simple-node-puppet-module), it'd be like this:

 ```
 node default {